What does it mean to be a barista?

 Coffee Introduction:

-They will get a general overview of coffee and will have the opportunity to explore the various directions they can take in the specialty coffee industry.
-This is a Full Day IBCA course costing $295 in total and gives an SCAE certification.
+They will get a general overview of coffee and have the opportunity to explore the various directions they can take in the specialty coffee industry.
+This Full Day IBCA course costs $295 and gives an SCAE certification.

 Barista Classes:

-- Barista Foundation: This coffee class is designed to introduce essential barista skills to those who have not worked in the industry before.
-Successful students will be able to calibrate their grinders and prepare espresso, lattes, cappuccino, and steam milk as per core standards.
-This is a full-day course that costs $340 without the SCAE certification and $425 with the SCAE certification.
+• Barista Foundation: This coffee class introduces essential barista skills to those who have never worked in the industry.
+Successful students can calibrate their grinders and prepare espresso, lattes, cappuccino, and steamed milk as per core standards.
+This full-day course costs $340 without the SCAE certification and $425 with the SCAE certification.

-- Barista Intermediate: To take this course, the student must already have cleared the SCAE/IBCA Barista Foundation Level course.
+• Barista Intermediate: To take this course, the student must already have cleared the SCAE/IBCA Barista Foundation Level course.
 This course is based upon the Specialty Coffee Association of Europe’s Diploma System training mechanism.
 The first part of this intensive training course will educate students about the history of coffee and green coffee, roasting, brewing, grinding, extraction and preparation, service skills, water, milk, cleaning, presentation, and sensory technology.
 The second portion will cover practical espresso stations, grinder training, grinder adjustment, extraction, espresso machines, and pulling the ideal shot of espresso.
-Students will be taught milk, steaming, and texturing techniques, besides getting hands-on training in the preparation of traditional espresso, latte, and cappuccino.
+Students will be taught milk, steaming, and texturing techniques, besides getting hands-on training in preparing traditional espresso, latte, and cappuccino.
 The class will end with the learning of essential latte art.
-This is a two-day course that comes with an SCAE Certification and costs $775.
+This two-day course comes with an SCAE Certification and costs $775.

-- Barista Professional Level: To take this course, the student must already have cleared the SCAE/IBCA Barista Intermediate Level course.
-Just like the Intermediate Level course, the Professional Level barista class is based on the SCAE training program.
-It is a three-day intensive training class that comprehensively covers coffee history, green coffee, and its retail, certifications, value-added coffee labels, roasting, grinding, extraction, brewing, preparation, water, milk, presentation, service skills, maintenance, cleaning, sensory cup technology, and health and coffee.
-The second half of the class is spent on the refinement of grinding, extracting, milk, and milk texturing skills.
-This will be followed by a session for improving Latte Art skills.
-The 3-day IBCA Course, along with the SCAE certification, will cost $925.
+• Barista Professional Level: To take this course, the student must already have cleared the SCAE/IBCA Barista Intermediate Level course.
+Like the Intermediate Level course, the Professional Level barista class is based on the SCAE training program.
+It is a three-day intensive training class that comprehensively covers coffee history, green coffee and its retail, certifications, value-added coffee labels, roasting, grinding, extraction, brewing, preparation, water, milk, presentation, service skills, maintenance, cleaning, sensory cup technology, and health and coffee.
+The class’s second half is spent refining grinding, extracting, and milk texturing skills.
+A session will follow this to improve Latte Art skills.
+The 3-day IBCA Course and the SCAE certification will cost $925.

 Coffee Roasting Classes:

-Before taking this class, the student is required to have completed the Sensory Cup Tasting, as well as Green Coffee Foundation Level courses.
+Before taking this class, the student must have completed the Sensory Cup Tasting and Green Coffee Foundation Level courses.

-- Roasting Foundation Level: This class focuses on fundamental understanding (mostly physical) of coffee and its roasting process.
+• Roasting Foundation Level: This class focuses on fundamental understanding (primarily physical) of coffee and its roasting process.
 The students will distinguish between green and roasted coffee, identify a variation in the roaster’s flame control, repeat the procedure of timing a roast’s temperature evolution, repeat weighing and recording the moisture content of green and roasted coffee, and learn to tell the first crack.
-This is a full day IBCA course, which costs $615 without the SCAE certification and $695 with it.
+This full-day IBCA course costs $615 without the SCAE certification and $695 with it.

-- Roasting Intermediate Level: The student must already have cleared the IBCA / SCAE Roasting Foundation Level course to apply.
-This class will teach students to quickly identify the range of colors of roasted coffee, as well as understand the effects of using various roast profiles.
-The student will learn the steps needed for the installation of a coffee roaster (this includes multiple heat and energy sources, as well as materials required for a professional-grade roaster).
-The student will be guided through the stages of roasting, physical and chemical reactions, browning process, and the effect of various environmental conditions on the roast.
-They will detect various roasting defects, the effect of air on roasting, machine maintenance, and stopping potential roaster fires.
-Lastly, the student will be educated on the multiple types of roasters, as well as the tools required to set up and implement a standard micro roasting facility.
-This is a 2-3 day IBCA Course and costs $1,095, with the SCAE certification included in the cost.
+• Roasting Intermediate Level: The student must have cleared the IBCA / SCAE Roasting Foundation Level course to apply.
+This class will teach students to quickly identify the range of roasted coffee colors and understand the effects of using various roast profiles.
+The student will learn the steps needed to install a coffee roaster (this includes multiple heat and energy sources and materials required for a professional-grade roaster).
+The student will be guided through the stages of roasting, physical and chemical reactions, the browning process, and the effect of various environmental conditions on the roast.
+They will detect various roasting defects, the impact of air on roasting, machine maintenance, and stopping potential roaster fires.
+Lastly, the student will be educated on the multiple types of roasters and the tools required to set up and implement a standard micro-roasting facility.
+This 2-3 day IBCA Course costs $1,095, including the SCAE certification.

-- Roasting Professional Level: The student must already have cleared the SCAE/IBCA Roasting Intermediate Level to take this class.
-This course takes a more practical approach as compared to the Intermediate Level, thereby making the student more in-depth into the world of roasting.
-The student will spend a greater amount of time in actual roasting sessions, roasting three batches of the same coffee to a specified color range (with an accuracy of ten points) as a target.
-They will be taught how to identify coffee roasted at various times and temperatures in a cup tasting session.
-The course also delves deeper into coffee science, chemical composition and reactions, and profile roasting.
-This is a 3-4 day coffee roasting training session, which costs $1,695 along with the SCAE Certification.
+• Roasting Professional Level: To take this class, the student must have cleared the SCAE/IBCA Roasting Intermediate Level.
+This course takes a more practical approach than the Intermediate Level, giving the student more depth into roasting.
+The student will spend more time in actual roasting sessions, roasting three batches of the same coffee to a specified color range (with an accuracy of ten points) as a target.
+In a cup-tasting session, they will be taught to identify coffee roasted at various times and temperatures.
+The course delves deeper into coffee science, chemical composition and reactions, and profile roasting.
+This 3-4 day coffee roasting training session costs $1,695, along with the SCAE Certification.

 Sensory Cup Tasting Classes:

-These classes will teach the basics of formal coffee analysis and cup tasting protocol, cultivate sharp sensory skills, and proper terminology used by industry experts.
+These classes will teach the basics of formal coffee analysis and cup-tasting protocol, cultivate sharp sensory skills, and use proper terminology used by industry experts.

-The course will provide an understanding of the essentials of formal coffee analysis, as well as teach how to prepare a cup tasting session with proper utensils and tools, and inform the student about the grind, weights, and measurements used in formal cup tasting.
-The student will be taught how to utilize their sensory perceptions and jargon used in the industry.
+The course will provide an understanding of the essentials of formal coffee analysis, teach how to prepare a cup-tasting session with proper utensils and tools and inform the student about the grind, weights, and measurements used in formal cup-tasting.
+The student will be taught how to utilize their sensory perceptions and jargon in the industry.

 This is a prep course for the CDS certification in Sensory Cup Tasting.